Optimal-Learning-Lab/mofacts_config/specTemplate.md

         * And there exists prior data for that tdf

-     Then the txt data tab delimited data file will be provide with these headers and defaults.  * indicates fields provide for instruction screens and units.
+     Then the txt data tab delimited data file will be provide with these headers and defaults.  * indicates fields provide for instruction screen trials and instruction units, while assessment sessions and learning session trials (after the instructions) produce the whole list of values.

+     "CF" is with a parenthetical name is the standardized method for adding new fields not in DataShop format already, but old fields should be used in preference is consulation with Pavlik on case by case basis.
+DataShop format is specified here: https://datashop.memphis.edu/help?page=importFormatTd

   | Column Header | Default | Explanation |
   |---------------|---------|-------------|